-The rivalry began in the late 1980s and early 1990s, when national power Stanford played an up-and-coming Connecticut team.
+The rivalry began in the late 1980s and early 1990s, when national power Stanford played an up-and-coming UConn team.
 The Cardinal dominated the Huskies in the series and the two schools just went their separate ways because Stanford refused to play a return game in Storrs.
 When asked about UConn's signature recruit Nykesha Sales coming to Storrs, Stanford coach Tara VanDerveer responded that she just signed six Nykesha Saleses.

 During the 1995 national semifinal in Minneapolis, the Huskies made a huge statement by blowing out the Cardinal to reach their first championship game.
 In the postgame press conference, VanDerveer predicted that Tennessee would beat UConn in the title game.
 A year later, VanDerveer was the head coach of the USA Olympic women's basketball team and some UConn fans were upset with how VanDerveer treated Rebecca Lobo during the Olympics.
 Many Husky fans referred to the Stanford coach as the "wicked witch of the west."

 They played one more time in 1997 in a neutral site game in Florida.
-Sales had a program record 46 points in that game.
+Sales had a program-record 46 points in that game.
 But the cold war continued.
 Neither team played again until the 2005 Sweet 16 when Stanford ended UConn's 20-game NCAA Tournament winning streak.

 The teams met in a preseason tournament in St. Thomas, USVI in 2007 and then again at the end of that season at the Final Four in 2008.
 Tensions began to ease.

 Since 2007, this has been a tremendous rivalry.
 Stanford beat UConn in the 2008 Final Four and ended the Huskies' NCAA record 90-game winning streak in 2010.
 UConn has beaten the Cardinal for the 2010 national title and last year when Stanford was the top-ranked team in the country.
-The Huskies lead the overall series 9-6, and has won seven of the last nine meetings.
-This series is getting close to what UConn and Tennessee use to be for women's basketball.
+The Huskies lead the overall series 9-6, and have won seven of the last nine meetings.
+This series is getting close to what UConn and Tennessee used to be for women's basketball.

 The Cardinal is led by senior All-American Chiney Ogwumike.
 She averages a double-double with 26.4 points and 12.1 rebounds per game.
 The forward is the only Stanford player to average double figures in either category for the season.

 Stanford's road to the Final Four was full of home cooking.
-They were the No. 2 seed in the Stanford Regional and defeated No. 4 seed North Carolina last Tuesday night in the regional final on their home court.
+The Cardinal were the No. 2 seed in the Stanford Regional and defeated No. 4 seed North Carolina last Tuesday night in the regional final on their home court.
 They defeated the Tar Heels 74-65 but trailed at halftime 36-30.
 They also defeated South Dakota, Florida State, and Penn State in earlier rounds of the tournament.